pedrotorreao/networkyo/README.md

 Network device, usually a router, that serves as the routing entry point for data traffic leaving a local network and heading toward external networks or destinations.
 It acts as an intermediary between devices within the local network and external networks, such as the internet, by forwarding data packets to their appropriate destinations.
 The default gateway is typically configured with an IP address, and devices within the local network are configured to use this IP address as the route for sending data outside of their local network segment.

 - Networks usually consist of various hosts and a Default Gateway.
-- A can host can talk directly to another if both are in the same subnet.
+- A host can talk directly to another if both are in the same subnet.
 Otherwise, the sender sends the package to the Default Gateway, which then forwards it to the receiver.
 - Each host should know its gateway' IP address.

 #### Example 1 - Working with Subnets and Subnet Masks: